Bandlou/whitewater/README.md

 ## Map building info
 - The water mesh should be a grid with a cell's size of 0.05 Unity units (5 cm)
 - The cell size can still be adjusted if necessary in the water manager script

+Tips:
+- Use Unity ProBuilder to create the water tiles (10x10 with 199x199)
+- Use Unity PolyBrush to change the height of the tiles' vertices